Ilnarrk/Ilnarrk/README.md

 🌱 Currently diving deep into machine learning
 🔍 Passionate about building practical AI applications 🧠 Always interested in learning about new AI solutions

+   When I'm not training models, you'll find me exploring open-source projects, reading research papers, or experimenting with new tech
 </pre>

 <br/>